-We expect that we will need to raise additional funding before we can expect to become profitable from any potential future sales of our product candidates.
+We expect that we will need to raise additional funding to finance our operations.
 This additional financing may not be available on acceptable terms or at all.
 Failure to obtain this necessary capital when needed may force us to delay, limit or terminate our product development efforts or other operations.

 We will require substantial future capital in order to complete planned and future preclinical and clinical development for our product candidates and potentially commercialize these product candidates.
-Based upon our current operating plan, we believe that our cash and cash equivalents as of September 30, 2021 of \$59.7 million, will enable us to fund our operating expenses and capital expenditure requirements into early 2023.
 We expect our spending levels to increase in connection with our preclinical studies and clinical trials of our product candidates.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant expenses related to commercial launch, product sales, medical affairs, marketing, manufacturing and distribution.
 Furthermore, we expect to incur additional costs associated with operating as a public company.
-Accordingly, we will need to obtain substantial additional funding in connection with its continuing operations before any commercial revenue may occur.
+Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations before any commercial revenue may occur.

 Additional capital might not be available when we need it and our actual cash requirements might be greater than anticipated.
-If we require additional capital at a time when investment in its industry or in the marketplace in general is limited, we might not be able to raise funding on favorable terms, if at all.
+If we require additional capital at a time when investment in our industry or in the marketplace in general is limited, we might not be able to raise funding on favorable terms, if at all.
 If we are not able to obtain financing when needed or on terms favorable to us, we may need to delay, reduce or eliminate certain research and development programs or other operations, sell some or all of our assets or merge with another entity.